Roy-lab/scRNAseq_NetInference/scripts/data_preprocessing/README.md

 # A description of the data preprocessing pipeline
-In this README, we describe the pipeline used for preprocessing the single cell RNA-Seq datasets.
+In this README, we describe the pipeline used for preprocessing the single cell RNA-seq datasets.
 The pipeline is implemented in the script "process\_data.sh."

 ## Inputs